gmazoyer/looking-glass/README.md

 -------

 Looking Glass is released under the terms of the GNU GPLv3.
-Please read the LICENSE file for more informations.
+Please read the LICENSE file for more information.

 Contact
 -------